Factbox-How China benefits from Western sanctions on Russia's energy exports

 The EU also halted piped gas imports from Russia, distorting the global LNG market.

 China, the world's top energy consumer, has not agreed to any of the moves.
-With Moscow under pressure to sell surplus volumes no longer going to the EU, China has saved billions of dollars on purchases of cheaper Russian oil and coal, and made returns trading excess supplies.
+With Moscow under pressure to sell surplus volumes no longer going to the EU, China has saved billions of dollars on purchases of cheaper Russian oil and coal and made returns trading excess supplies.

 Xi has said China wants a closer energy partnership with Russia that would maintain international energy security and supply chains.